-In essence, the EOQ formula focuses on the main cost areas to determine the most cost-effective order quaintly.
+In essence, the EOQ formula focuses on the main cost areas to determine the most cost-effective order quantity.

-We will dive into this topic in one of our upcoming articles!
+We will delve into this topic in one of our upcoming articles.

 So far, we have focused mainly on supplier Minimum Order Quantities.

-But what is the right MOQ to offer your customers?
+But what is the right MOQ to offer your own customers?

 This is an important question as it could have a big impact on how your operation is structured.

-Essentially, there 3 big factors we need to think about:
+Essentially, there are 3 big factors we need to think about:

-But, the supplier of the metal or even the producer of the rubber required for the tires has to produce in a volume large enough to make the order cost-effective.
+But, the supplier of the metal, or even the producer of the rubber required for the tyres has to produce in a volume large enough to make the order cost-effective.